 So how do you put reliable health information into people’s hands at home?
-Most everyone thinking about this problem has come to the same conclusion: you build a symptom checker that uses a chat interface to ask questions and present results.
+Most everyone thinking about this problem has come to the same conclusion: You build a symptom checker that uses a chat interface to ask questions and present results.
 But many symptom checkers are woefully inaccurate.
 Why?

 Most symptom checkers rely on static protocols, or rules, developed by doctors.
 For example, symptoms A + B + C equals condition Z. This might be true some of the time, but what happens when one user is 56 years old while another is 22?
 Does that change things?
 What if a user has a chronic condition like diabetes or lupus?
 You can make rules to account for these critical nuances, but in the end, you need infinite rules and infinite combinations of rules to handle all the nuances of a single user’s symptoms, medical history, age, and gender.
 Unfortunately the accuracy of these rule-based symptom checkers starts to break down pretty quickly.

-We need a new way to get health information that’s Personalized
+We need a new way to get health information that’s personalized

 Everyone deserves to be a more informed and active participant in the decisions that impact their health.
 But since doctors are difficult to access, online health information isn’t personalized, and symptom checkers aren’t flexible enough to give accurate results, we need to take a different approach.

-This is the story of K.
+This is the story of K Health.